MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/plan.md

 ---
 title: AI Plan - Recommendations for organizations planning AI adoption
-description: Learn the process to plan for AI adoption with best practices and recommendations
+description: Learn the process to plan for AI adoption with best practices and recommendations.
 author: stephen-sumner
 ms.author: ssumner
 ms.date: 11/01/2024